naveentk10/Python/README.md

-# Python
+#Python Programming
-30 days of python
+3000 days of python